andrewwestenskow/morning-reviews/week4/react-3.md

-# React 3 Review - Routing
+# React 3 Review - Axios & HTTP Requests

 ## Important concepts to cover

-1. What is routing?
-Why is it useful
+1. What is an http request?
+Why are they useful?
-2. The pattern of routing
-   1. Router (HashRouter or BrowserRouter)
-   2. Switch, Route, and Link
+2. Promises in javascript
+3. Axios
+   1. Get, Put, Post, Delete
+   2. Queries, Params, Body

 ## Review